0xKoda/ByteMystic/README.md

 ## ByteMystic: Solidity bytecode-decoder

 This Rust CLI application decodes a Solidity function call from a given bytecode input or from a given tx hash on arbitrum.
 It uses the ethabi crate to define the function signature and decode the function call from the bytecode.
-The decoded function call provides information about the function name and the input parameters.
+The decoded function call provides information about the function name and the input parameters that can be used for static analysis.

 # Getting started.